Pesto di Basilico

 · As base for pizza or spread for sandwich

 1. Wash the basil and dry using a salad spinner or towel.
-Remove tough stems as you measure out the 4 cups of leaves.
+Remove tough stems as you measure out the leaves.

 2. Place all the blended ingredients listed above in a blender.
 I typically have best results adding olive oil into the blender first, followed by the smaller ingredients, and ending with the basil leaves.
 Blend to desired smoothness.